 Most famous restaurants, hotels and even companies start a competition between each other to attract the rich customers to buy unordinary food; and for sure this food will be with high price.
 Because they are looking for special hand made food done only for them with high and unordinary quality.

 One thousand US bagel; a regular chef decided to transform a soft classic bagel as base, to an unordinary bagel applied some luxury to it.
 He spotted the bagel with some gold leaf, giving this bagel a magic ritzy aura.
-This bagel is only served during specific time of the day and you have to make your reservation at least 24 hours in advance.
+This bagel you can find it only during specific time of the day; and you have to make your reservation at least 24 hours in advance.

 Serendipity 3 cafe made a $25, 000 Frrrozen Haute Chocolate; this exquisite creation recognized by Guinness as the most expensive dessert ever because they are using: